nuxeo/nuxeo/README.txt

   Remoting will be also available in the future via Nuxeo Runtime.

-  Build syntax: `mvn install package -P core`
+  Build syntax: "mvn install package -Pcore"

-3. Nuxeo Jetty Server
+4. Nuxeo Jetty Server

   A Nuxeo server application embedding a Jetty server.